-June 1, 2023: The FDA announced that the National Academies of Sciences, Engineering, and Medicine (NASEM) will carry out an independent inquiry into the U.S. infant formula industry.
+July 1, 2023: The FDA announced that the National Academies of Sciences, Engineering, and Medicine (NASEM) will independently inquire into the U.S. infant formula industry.
 This investigation will scrutinize current market conditions, manufacturing diversity, product types, production capacities, and domestic vs. imported formula volumes.

 Under the 2022 Food and Drug Omnibus Reform Act, the FDA was tasked to create an immediate strategy for enhancing the resilience of the U.S. infant formula market, published in March 2023.
 Using insights from the NASEM study, the FDA will work on a long-term national strategy.

-May 28, 2023: The U.S. Federal Trade Commission (FTC) launched an investigation in 2022 to look into potential bid-rigging among baby formula manufacturers, including Abbott Laboratories, on state contracts.
-The probe centers around bids submitted to supply the Department of Agriculture’s Women, Infants and Children (WIC) program, which provides a free formula to families with low income.
+May 28, 2023: The U.S. Federal Trade Commission (FTC) launched an investigation 2022 to look into potential bid-rigging among baby formula manufacturers, including Abbott Laboratories, on state contracts.
+The probe centers around bids submitted to supply the Department of Agriculture’s Women, Infants and Children (WIC) program, providing a free formula to low-income families.
 Winning these contracts is said to boost commercial sales.
 Furthermore, the FTC is scrutinizing the company’s formula sales outside the scope of the WIC program.
-This inquiry coincides with an ongoing contention between the FTC and Abbott over the disclosure of information, following a nationwide formula shortage that resulted from Abbott’s closure of its Sturgis, Michigan plant in February 2022.
+This inquiry coincides with an ongoing contention between the FTC and Abbott over the disclosure of information following a nationwide formula shortage that resulted from Abbott’s closure of its Sturgis, Michigan, plant in February 2022.

 March 29, 2023: Former Food and Drug Administration (FDA) official Frank Yiannas has told House lawmakers that we are still not doing enough to prevent another baby formula shortage.